 During her university studies, from 1910 to 1913, Berent began her lifelong interest in feminism, becoming active in several women’s organizations.
 These were not Jewish organizations, but were part of the German, non-religious feminist movement.
 One of her chief interests as a lawyer was to advise women about their rights, and, secondly, to fight for women’s rights in legal affairs.
 She told anyone who would listen that legal disputes are created by men and that women are needed to change this method of resolving differences.

 Margarete Berent fought for her ideas through numerous women’s organizations.
-She was active in the Federation of German Women Associations (Bund Deutscher Frauenvereine), in the League of German Female Lawyers (Deutscher Juristinnenbund), and in the International Organization of Women Lawyers.
+She was active in the Federation of German Women Associations (Bund Deutscher Frauenvereine), in the German Women Lawyers’ Association (Deutscher Juristinnen-Verein), and in the International Organization of Women Lawyers.
 Furthermore, she was one of the founders of the League of German Academic Women (Deutscher Akademikerinnen-Bund) and a member of the Soroptimist Club, a professional club for women.
 From 1933 on, after being denied the right to practice law in Germany because she was a Jew, Berent became active in the League of Jewish Women.

 Beside her commitment to these organizations and to her career as a lawyer, Berent gave classes, produced features for a radio station and offered lectures and seminars.
 These activities were abruptly interrupted in 1933.
 The Nazi regime changed the course of her life drastically: Margarete Berent lost her law firm and had to find other work.
 During the summer of 1933 she became an employee of the Central Committee for Jewish Economic Aid (Zentralstelle für jüdische Wirtschaftshilfe) in Berlin, where she served as head of the department for women’s issues and women’s professions.